Going Places (Herb Alpert and the Tijuana Brass album): Background

 The group's title reverted to its original name for this album; its second, third and fourth albums had been released as Herb Alpert's Tijuana Brass.
-While the first four Tijuana Brass albums were recorded by Alpert backed by studio musicians, demands for live appearances dictated that Alpert assemble an actual touring band.
+While the first four Tijuana Brass albums were recorded by Alpert backed by studio musicians, demands for live appearances dictated that Alpert assemble a touring band.
 The songs on Going Places are a mixture of sessions featuring Alpert's touring band and those with other session musicians, according to the liner notes in the Shout!Factory CD release.

 The single version of "Tijuana Taxi" features more of the bicycle-horn sound effects than does the album version.
 "Tijuana Taxi" and "Spanish Flea" were included as part of the "Carmen" medley on the Herb Alpert's Ninth album.
 The B-side of the "Taxi" single, "Zorba the Greek", was edited for length and was augmented by live-concert sound effects.

 "A Walk in the Black Forest" was a cover of a better-known version of the song that same year by Horst Jankowski.
 Two years later, the song was featured as the theme of a short-lived game show, Reach for the Stars.
 The Piggly Wiggly supermarket chain also used it as a theme for its TV commercials.
 The song "Spanish Flea", composed by Alpert's friend and fellow mariachi band leader Julius Wechter, was one of several Brass tunes heard regularly on The Dating Game.

 The album was released in many formats, such as vinyl, 8-track, cassette, open reel and eventually CD.
 It was reissued in 2005 by the Shout!Factory label as part of the Herb Alpert Signature Series.

-Critical reception
+Popularity and critical reception

+The spring and summer of 1966 was the high-water mark of the band's album sales.

+For the week ending May 21, 1966, Going Places was one of five Tijuana Brass albums listed in the top 20 of Billboard's Top LPs, at No. 4.
+The others were What Now My Love (2), Whipped Cream & Other Delights (8), South of the Border (17), and The Lonely Bull (20).

+Three weeks later, for the week ending June 11, 1966, Going Places held at No. 4, and was one of three Tijuana Brass albums to make the top 5 of the Top LPs chart, along with What Now My Love (1), and Whipped Cream & Other Delights (5).
+The feat was repeated the following week, with What Now holding at 1, Whipped Cream at 3, and Going Places at 5.
+Only The Beatles had previously achieved this (May 2, 1964), and only Prince (May 14, 2016) and Taylor Swift (December 9, 2023) have since repeated it.

-In the 21st century, Allmusic, music critic Richard S. Ginell wrote, "this album captures them at the peak of their exuberance....
-No other TJB record has as much unbuttoned fun and humor as this one—-and not surprisingly, it spent six weeks at number one in 1966."
+AllMusic critic Rick Ginell rated the record 3.5 of a possible 5 stars, writing, "this album captures them at the peak of their exuberance....
+No other TJB record has as much unbuttoned fun and humor as this one—and not surprisingly, it spent six weeks at number one in 1966."